mishoo/UglifyJS/README.md

   // SyntaxError: The left-hand side of a for-of loop may not be 'async'.
   ```
   UglifyJS may modify the input which in turn may suppress those errors.
-- Later versions of Chrome and Node.js will give incorrect results with the
+- Some versions of Chrome and Node.js will give incorrect results with the
   following:
   ```javascript
   console.log({